alizeeeupherte/Alizee-s-portfolio/README.md

 ### Graduation project

-In 2020, I decided to work on XXX for my graduation project.
-Here you can see a bit of my Research paper [Research paper](https://alizeeeupherte.github.io/Research-paper/) or my [Final Project](https://alizeeeupherte.github.io/Final-Project/)
+I had the opportunity to work on the issue of living by the river around a submersible territory.
+Here you can see a bit of my [Research paper](https://alizeeeupherte.github.io/Research-paper/) or my [Final Project](https://alizeeeupherte.github.io/Final-Project/)